robincornett/scriptless-social-sharing/readme.txt

 == Upgrade Notice ==

+2.0.1: bugfixes for Twitter/Pinterest buttons

 2.0.0 big huge settings changes--now control sharing buttons by content type.
 Make sure to visit the plugin settings page, read, and update your settings.
 Also improvements on URL construction for output.

 == Changelog ==

+= 2.0.1 =
+* fixed: possible division by zero if Pinterest is the only button and there is no image
+* fixed: special characters in post titles breaking Twitter share

 = 2.0.0 =
 * added: new settings to manage buttons output by content type